sgraine/sgraine.github.io/_teachings/introduction-to-robotics.md

 ---
 layout: course
 title: EGB339 - Introduction to Robotics
 description: This unit introduces the fundamental concepts and algorithms of robotics and computer vision.
+In this unit, you will get an introduction to the foundational topics of kinematics and computer vision.
+Together, we will delve into the world of robotic arms and manipulation, and learn how to equip a robotic software system with vision and basic intelligence.
 instructor: Dr Tobias Fischer and Dr Scarlett Raine
 year: 2025-2026
 term: